Hamster45105/lawnicons-nightly/README.md

 I do not maintain or own Lawnicons, I just made this repository to help people get access to new icons faster.

 Thanks to all the [Lawnicons contributors](https://github.com/LawnchairLauncher/lawnicons/graphs/contributors) for helping to develop such a great icon pack!

+## License
+The software in this repository is licensed under the MIT License

+See the [LICENSE](LICENSE) file for the full license.